brendanmcc02/masters-thesis/literature-review/literature-review.md

     3. Outcomes Expectations
         * anticipated consequences of career decisions
 * However, they recognise these factors would be reductionistic, and there are also other influences at play: cultural factors, social supports and inhibitors.
+* It is a dynamic loop: people are more likely to make career decisions that they believe will yield good outcomes and feel capable of succeeding (self-efficacy).
+When this results in success, it will increase their outcome expectations and self-eficacy as a result, reinforcing it.
+This would encourage them to set higher goals (Personal Goals).
+* Gemini concludes that 'interest/passion' is the number 1 intrinsic driver in an individual, and number 2 is 'personality fit'.
+It's source for that is [this](https://digitalcommons.kennesaw.edu/cgi/viewcontent.cgi?article=1370&context=amj),  a sample of 1177 undergrads in south US, not the most representative sample ever, and it's one study, so take Gemini's confident claim with a grain of salt.
+* It mentions three factors that influence a college major decision:
+    1. Intrinsic Drivers
+        * personality, preferences.
+    2. Extrinsic Factors
+        * e.g. salary, job security, defined career path, prestige.
+    3. Social influences
+        * socio-economic background, parental education.
+* Money is not a simple variable, you can't just put a single value like "average graduate salary".
+    * That does not tell the full story
+    * Some careers have longer ROI, others lead to quicker ROI.
+* Gemini claims that social influence (e.g. friends, teachers, etc.) is **not uniform across cultures**
+    * it's source is one study that found African-Americans are more influenced by high-school teachers than whites
+* In my prompt, I asked about a link between college majors and career
+    * for some people, they see college as a place to equip them with specified skills for a more defined career
+        * e.g. study CS to be a software engineer
+    * in rarer cases, they see college as a place to improve their critical thinking, communication and problem-solving skills
+        * e.g. study liberal arts, philosophy
+* **good suggestion:** ask the user if they want to explore career paths (arts & humanities), or if they want a more defined career path through their career.
+* they mention the RS should factor in the user's **financial risk tolerance**, and whether they prefer high early-career earnings (quick ROI), or longer term higher salaries.

 ## [Job satisfaction](https://www.ebsco.com/research-starters/business-and-management/job-satisfaction)
 * **TODO**